deepforest package#

 • root_dir – directory of images.
 If none, uses “image_dir” in config

-• savedir – Optional.
-Directory to save image plots.
+• savedir ((deprecated)) – directory to save images with bounding boxes

 pandas dataframe with bounding boxes, label and scores for each image in the csv file